Opposition cries foul in Egyptian election

 The son of an independent candidate was stabbed to death in Cairo before voting began, the Interior Ministry said.
 Reports conflicted over whether the killing was politically motivated.

-In Mahalla El Kubra, the scene of sporadic labour unrest, Brotherhood activists said police and thugs closed three polling stations soon after they opened, saying all registered voters had cast their ballots.
+In Mahalla El Kubra, the scene of sporadic labor unrest, Brotherhood activists said police and thugs closed three polling stations soon after they opened, saying all registered voters had cast their ballots.

 The official turnout in the 2005 election was 22 percent.
 Rights groups put it at 12 percent.